 Lynyrd Skynyrd, the band that USA Today called the “whiskey-soaked genre’s most popular and influential crew,” is ready to return to live music and rock Billy Bob’s for the first time as a band.
 Original member Gary Rossington will be joined by Johnny Van Zant, Rickey Medlocke, Mark “Sparky” Matejka, Michael Cartellone, Keith Christopher, Peter Keys, Dale Krantz Rossington, and Carol Chase.

-Opening act begins at 7:00pm.
+Opening acts begin at 6:30pm.
 Headliner takes the stage around 9:00pm.

 FREE (VIP Experience passes available for purchase)